TTT3R: 3D Reconstruction as Test-Time Training: Method

 Recall that the cross-attention (\ie, $\bQ_{\bS_{t-1}}{\bK^{\top}_{\bX_t}}$) aggregates information along the spatial dimension $m = \{1,\dots,h\}\times\{1,\dots,w\}$ of the image into $n$ state tokens.
 This process yields normalized attention weights for each state token, which are then used to compute a weighted sum over the value tokens $\bV_{\bX_t}$.
 To address the forgetting issue, we retain the original attention formulation but introduce a per-token learning rate $\beta_t\in \mathbb{R}^{n \times 1}$, derived from the alignment confidence between the state queries $\bQ_{\bS_{t-1}}$ and the observation keys $\bK_{\bX_t}$:

+To simplify notation, we define the summation $\sum_{m}$ to be normalized, thus representing a mean: $\sum_{m} \equiv \frac{1}{m} \sum_{i=1}^{m}$.
 This learning rate can act as a soft gate in gated attention, incorporating it into the attention output allows for better long-context extrapolation~\citep{GatedAttention}.
 Consequently, the full closed-form state update rule is given by:

 \annotate[yshift=0.8em]{above,left}{p1}{$\sigma ( \sum_{m} \bQ_{\bS_{t-1}} {\bK^{\top}_{\bX_t}})$} \annotate[yshift=0.8em]{above,right}{p2}{$-\texttt{softmax}(\bQ_{\bS_{t-1}}{\bK^{\top}_{\bX_t}})\bV_{\bX_t}$} Note that, rather than ignoring quality variations and updating all state uniformly - which we find leads to suboptimal performance due to low-quality state updates (\eg, textureless regions, see \figref{fig:learning_rate}) - we leverage cross-attention statistics to estimate the alignment confidence of state updates and accordingly assign per-token learning rates $\beta_t$.
 That is, a higher alignment confidence in state updates generally indicates a stronger match between the state and observation with lower uncertainty, leading to a larger update step in our formulation.
 By aggregating token-level statistics, we suppress low-quality state updates to enhance performance.
 A similar principle - leveraging internal confidence signals to selectively filter updates - has been explored in concurrent work~\citep{DeepConf} to improve test-time reasoning for large language models.